 The Togiak herring fishery is sustainably managed by the Alaska Department of Fish and Game.
 The herring harvest is based on a sustainable level of the herring biomass.
 Currently, the primary market for Alaska Herring is for their eggs in Japan.
 With the change in culture away from this product in Japan, the demand for the Alaska herring has declined in both value and volume.
 A very small portion of the Alaska Herring Fishery is used as bait for species like halibut and crab.

-Alaska Herring Week 2017 has already enlisted 50+ of Seattle-area restaurants and grocers to participate by featuring a herring dish on their menus or herring products in their retail stores during the last week of June.
-A list of restaurants and grocers that have committed to participate this year can be found here.
+Alaska Herring Week 2017 enlisted 50+ of Seattle-area restaurants and grocers to participate by featuring a herring dish on their menus or herring products in their retail stores.
+A list of restaurants and grocers that participated last year can be found here.

 (Photo Courtesy of Alaska Seafood.)